aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/NumberPrompt.md

 ### Handling the number prompt outcome

-When SetText is done yielding, the prompt will be handled immediately after in [life cycle > Prompt handling](../../life%20cycle.md#prompt-handling).
+When SetText is done yielding, the prompt will be handled immediately after in [SetText Life Cycle > Prompt handling](../../SetText%20Life%20Cycle.md#prompt-handling).

-After, processing continues as normal with a fresh input string once [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) is completed for this iteration of the char loop.
+After, processing continues as normal with a fresh input string once [SetText Life Cycle > Dialogue post-processing](../../SetText%20Life%20Cycle.md#dialogue-post-processing) is completed for this iteration of the char loop.